USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 ### gov/epa/otaq/moves/worker

 This contains the basic code for the MOVES worker.
 It includes the java files for the worker command that is executed through the command line via the Ant commands defined in build.xml.
 There is also a framework folder similar to the master/framework folder but quite a bit smaller.
 Finally there is gui folder for the GUI component that displays the worker status during a MOVES run.

+## jre

+This folder contains the components of the Java Runtime Environment necessary for running MOVES.

 ## libs